wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-how-to-premium-clustering.md

 ### What is the largest cache size I can create?

 The largest premium cache size is 53 GB.
 You can create up to 10 shards giving you a maximum size of 530 GB.
-If you need a larger size you can [request more](mailto:wapteams@microsoft.com?subject=Redis%20Cache%20quota%20increase).
-For more information, see [Azure Redis Cache  Pricing](/home/features/cache/pricing/)  Pricing](/home/features/redis-cache/pricing/) .
+If you need a larger size you can [request  more](mailto:wapteams@microsoft.com?subject=Redis%20Cache%20quota%20increase)  more](/support/support-azure/) .
+For more information, see [Azure Redis Cache Pricing](/pricing/details/redis-cache/).

-
-### Do all Redis clients support clustering?
-
-
-###<a name="do-all-redis-clients-support-clustering"></a> Do all Redis clients support clustering?
+###  <a name="do-all-redis-clients-support-clustering"></a>  Do all Redis clients support clustering?
-

 At the present time not all clients support Redis clustering.
 StackExchange.Redis is one that does support for it.
 For more information on other clients, see the [Playing with the cluster](http://redis.io/topics/cluster-tutorial#playing-with-the-cluster) section of the [Redis cluster tutorial](http://redis.io/topics/cluster-tutorial).